particle-iot/docs/src/content/en/photon/tinker.md

 The Tinker API
 ---

-When the Tinker firmware is installed on your Spark Core, it will respond to certain API requests from your mobile app, which mirror the four basic GPIO functions (digitalWrite, analogWrite, digitalRead, analogRead).
+When the Tinker firmware is installed on your Particle device, it will respond to certain API requests from your mobile app, which mirror the four basic GPIO functions (digitalWrite, analogWrite, digitalRead, analogRead).
 These API requests can also be made from another application, so you can build your own web or mobile app around the Tinker firmware.

 ### digitalWrite